TENERIFE - HEART CHAKRA

 So the next year when I found out about the chakra-island connection, I was stunned by how powerful the energies were and I was happy that I could open up and let these beautiful feelings in.

 If you are interested in reading more on how I felt on Tenerife, I share details in this earlier post: 11 days in Tenerife

 Tenerife is the most visited Canary Island with many faces.
-You can see beautiful parks, fruit gardens, desert like areas, several different beaches (golden sand, black sand, rocky, cliff side), big cities, tiny villages by the coasts, abandoned houses far up on the mountains and caves.
-La Laguna is the university town to where many young people come to study from the smaller islands.
+You can see beautiful parks, fruit gardens, desert-like areas, several different beaches (golden sand, black sand, rocky, cliffside), big cities, tiny villages by the coasts, abandoned houses far up on the mountains, and caves.
+La Laguna is the university town where many young people come to study from the smaller islands.
 Some local people ride horses on the curvy steep roads and some professional cyclists travel here from other countries to train on them.
 There are many German and Italian residents along with the Canarians.
 In Radazul I met a lot of American and French many of whom came to scuba dive on the island.
-The local people are open and helpful especially in the smaller villages.
+The local people are open and helpful, especially in the smaller villages.
 Everybody says “Hola!”
 (Hola is Hello in Spanish) if you pass by them.
 I don't speak Spanish and I couldn't communicate with the locals but that didn't bother me at all.
-I found everything I needed: bus stop, supermarket (super mercado), café, beach etc.
+I found everything I needed: bus stop, supermarket (Super Mercado), café, beach, etc.

 Thank you for reading! ♡